SEMINOLE COUNTY BOARD OF COMMISSIONERS

 SEMINOLE COUNTY COURTHOUSE, SECOND FLOOR, SUPERIOR COURTROOM

-The Seminole County Board of Commissioners held their Regular Monthly Work Session on Tuesday, May 13th, 2014 in the Superior Courtroom located on the second floor of the Courthouse.
-Those present were Vice Chairman Brenda Peterson, Commissioner Roger Lane, Commissioner Darius Culverson, and County Manager/Clerk Paula Granger.
+The Seminole County Board of Commissioners held their Regular Monthly Work Session on Tuesday, July 12th, 2016 in the Superior Courtroom located on the second floor of the Courthouse.
+Those present were Vice Chairman Chuck Orrick, Commissioner Brenda Peterson, Commissioner Darius Culverson (participated by phone), Commissioner Shelia Williams, and County Manager/Clerk Paula Granger.
 Chairman Roger Lane was absent due to medical reasons.

 Agenda items were discussed prior to the Regular Meeting.
 No action was taken.